wurdit/ffmpeg/README.md

 At least one output file must be specified
 ```

-In the examples later, I will omit the `-hide_banner` argument, but using it can be nice.
+In the examples, I will omit the `-hide_banner` argument, but using it can be nice.

 ## Output file